Event ResourcesResources for Tech-Focused Groups and Events

 Springfield Creatives – LOGIN (201 members, members only)

-Startup Weekend Springfield – LOGIN (21 members, invite only)
+Startup Weekend Springfield – JOIN, LOGIN (21 members)

 Interested in getting more involved in the local tech community?
 As a Tech Group Leader, you are likely eligible to attend our monthly Tech Group Leader meetings, where leaders from area tech-focused groups and events have an opportunity to collaborate.
 Contact Us for more information.